 - Fire: No change in emergency response; no fire inspections, no burn permits or other permits being issued.

 Essential public services like police, fire and public works functions will remain available and unchanged.
-Other office personnel will be available by phone and email.
-You can contact us anytime at 763-427-1410.

 Emergency services continue to operate as normal.
 As always, in the event of an emergency, please dial 911.